Rashedul/bcell_cll_epigenomes/README.md

 #### Create R environment and install R packages

-On Linux/Unix terminal, please run the command to creat a R environment and to install R packages.
-This will create R environment named `renv` and install all packages within this environment.
-Note that you need to have conda installed.
+In a Linux/Unix terminal, execute the following commands to create an R environment (`renv`) and install the necessary R packages.
+Make sure that conda is already installed.

 ```
 # Install packages from conda